macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 41: January 31, 2019

+**Today's Progress**: #R4D41 Didn't start well today but I will make it end well.  : "Object Search and Replace", "bit "Wise" #2: SHIFT-iness" & "Adjacent pairs in a string" #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.

+**Thoughts:** Rank 1,251 @ Codewars - 9 hours of study.
+I have to learn git and finish my udemy course.

 ## Day 40: January 30, 2019

-**Today's Progress**: #R4D40  -- -  ------ - .
-JS practice with kata: "Custom Setters and Getters", "Price VAT Calculator" & "Pair Zeros" #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.
+**Today's Progress**: #R4D40 My kata is not going well.
+I have to change the random tests but there is no documentation on how to do it.
+Solved JS challenges: "Custom Setters and Getters", "Price VAT Calculator" & "Pair Zeros" #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.

-**Thoughts:** Rank 1,255 @ Codewars - 8 hours of study.
+**Thoughts:** Rank 1,251 @ Codewars - 9 hours of study.
 I have to learn git and finish my udemy course.
-Preparing my 1st kata.

 ## Day 39: January 29, 2019

 **Today's Progress**: #R4D39 Today Asynchronous Javascript and callback HELL!.
 Daily JS with: "Vampire Numbers", "Musical Pitch Classes" & "Gauß needs help!
 (Sums of a lot of numbers)" #Codewars #100DaysOfCode #javascript #React #freeCodeCamp.

 **Thoughts:** Rank 1,255 @ Codewars - 8 hours of study.
 I have to learn git and finish my udemy course.
-Preparing my 1st kata.

 ## Day 38: January 28, 2019